Synerty/peek-plugin-diagram/peek_plugin_diagram/doc-admin/setup/setup.rst

 Setup
 -----

-This section describes the initial connection of the Peek PoF Connectivity Loader plugin to PowerOn Fusion/Advantage.
+This section describes the initial connection of the Peek ENMAC Connectivity Loader plugin to PowerOn Fusion/Advantage.

 Connection Settings